Library Research Guide

 Project Muse, JSTOR, and ACLS Humanities Ebooks also include extensive historical academic sources.

-Many archives and museums are digitizing items in their collections to make them more widely available online.
+Many archives and museums digitize items in their collections to make them more widely available online.
 Their websites will may include digital archives or digital collections.

 K-State Libraries subscribe to a number of primary source databases.
 These include: